 Months of entry

 Supported by a blended learning approach including face-to-face sessions and interactive materials, you’ll be equipped with the skills to plan and conduct your dissertation, and be primed to confidently transfer your knowledge into your current or future professional role.
+The MClinEd Clinical Education is also available as a full-time programme.

 Qualification and course duration